GoogleCloudPlatform/community/tutorials/godoc-for-github-on-k8s.md

 [Google's IDP](https://www.getambassador.io/docs/latest/howtos/sso/google/).
 Deploy an authentication `Filter` and `FilterPolicy` to ensure that only people in your organization have access to your documentation server.

-Unless you want to stick with the `edgestack.me` domain, you’ll also want to create a new Host that maps to a hostname in your DNS.
+Unless you want to keep using the `edgestack.me` domain, you’ll also want to create a new Host that maps to a hostname in your DNS.
 Edge Stack automatically provisions a certificate from Let’s Encrypt as soon as you set up the new Host.
 For more details, see the Host CRD documentation.

 Happy coding in Go!